civican/legisinfo/42-1/bills/C-66/bill_text.md

   **(1)** Paragraph 15(2)(a) of the `Sex Offender Information Registration Act` is replaced by the following:

-    the person who is subject to the order is finally acquitted of every offence in connection with which the order was made or receives a free pardon granted under Her Majesty's royal prerogative of mercy or under section 748 of the `Criminal Code` for every such offence **or is the subject of an expungement order under the `Expungement of Historically Unjust Convictions Act` for every such offence**; or
+    the person who is subject to the order is finally acquitted of every offence in connection with which the order was made or receives a free pardon granted under Her Majesty's royal prerogative of mercy or under section 748 of the `Criminal Code` for every such offence or is the subject of an expungement order under the `Expungement of Historically Unjust Convictions Act` for every such offence; or

   **(2)** Paragraph 15(3)(a) of the Act is replaced by the following:

-    the person who is subject to the obligation is finally acquitted of every offence to which it relates or receives a free pardon granted under Her Majesty's royal prerogative of mercy or under section 748 of the `Criminal Code` for every such offence **or is the subject of an expungement order under the `Expungement of Historically Unjust Convictions Act` for every such offence**;
+    the person who is subject to the obligation is finally acquitted of every offence to which it relates or receives a free pardon granted under Her Majesty's royal prerogative of mercy or under section 748 of the `Criminal Code` for every such offence or is the subject of an expungement order under the `Expungement of Historically Unjust Convictions Act` for every such offence;

 the offence of gross indecency or an attempt to commit gross indecency under any of the following: